 While it is not a selling point in these modern 5G times.
 It seems important to mention that the iPhone 11 is 4G only, and does not support 5G.
 At the moment 5G is mainly available in larger towns and cities in the UK, but over the coming years that will improve.
 So if you live somewhere without 5G or simply don’t have a use for the extra bandwidth, the iPhone 11 could be a decent choice for the next couple of years as you will save a lot of money and still have the same connection you would get on a more recent iPhone.

 As with any new handset deal, there are a few things you should be looking out for and thinking about.
 We're going to explain these aspects here to add clarity.
 Once you have a firm idea of what you're looking at, you can use this information to help you sort through the iPhone 11 deals on this page.

-If you have the money, buying your handset upfront is actually the cheapest way to get your new phone.
+Even though the iPhone 11 is cheaper than it once was, it is still a fair chunk of cash.
+But if you have the money, buying your handset upfront is actually the cheapest way to get your new phone.
 Because although it may mean a large initial outlay, handset contract agreements are simply consumer loans, and on a lot of those loans you will be paying interest.
 Some not, obviously.
 If you pay attention to such things you will find iPhone 11 contracts with interest free credit, but they are generally shorter in length.

 It's worth reiterating while we're here, then, that since mobile phone contracts are consumer loans in essence, credit checks are both obligatory and strict in all cases.